 TOBIAS GREENHALGH: (2009,10) Johanna Meier Opera Theatre Institute 2010's Don Giovanni, Tobias Greenhalgh went to Germany in 2011 to participate in the summer Edith Wiens Opera program.
-This year (2012) he won in the general opera division of the Leiderkranz competition.
+In 2012 he won in the general opera division of the Leiderkranz competition.

 REBECCA KRYNSKI: Rebecca Krynski won in the general opera division of the Leiderkranz competition 2012.

 CAROL MONEY: Carol Money is currently pursuing a doctoral degree at the University of Colorado.
 She sang in several recitals during spring semester at UNC and in the summer, she sang the role of Poussette in Manon for Opera Classica (company based in Bad Schwalbach, Germany) in France.
 While in Europe, she performed on many concerts with the UNC summer opera tour and she sang as a guest fill-in with Opera Etcetera.

 LAURA NARY: Laura Nary, a former participant in the Opera Institute, had a wonderful summer studying opera in Munich, Germany as part of the International Performing Arts Institute.
 In her letter to Johanna, she says “I must tell you that I would not be participating in this program if it were not for your program that I attended last summer.
 I gained many valuable resources from JMOTI, for that all you do I am truly thankful.”

 TYLER RAAD: (2010,2011), Tyler Raad has begun his graduate studies at North Dakota State University this year.